testingisdocumenting/znai/td-documentation-cli/documentation/introduction/getting-started.md

 Open prompted url inside your browser.

 Blue *eye* icon in the top right corner indicates that preview is on.
-Open any text editor, modify and save `page1.md` file.
+Open any text editor, modify and save `page-one.md` file.
-Changes will be displayed in the browser.
+Changes will be reflected in the browser.